ndrean/caching_an_api/README.md

 # CachingAnApi

-To illustrate the usage of different in-build stores, we cache responses to HTTP calls with different solutions: (a GenServer), an Ets data store and a Mnesia database in the case of a distributed cluster and a CRDT solution.
+To illustrate the usage of different in-build stores, we cache responses to HTTP calls with different solutions: (a GenServer), an Ets data store and a Mnesia database in the case of a distributed cluster.

-> Other unused options here would rely on external databases, such as Redis with PubSub or Postgres with Listen/Notify.
+> Other unused options here would rely on external databases, such as Redis PubSub.

+[Testing] Install the `Redix` library and run a container opened on port say 6389:

+`docker run --name redis-c --rm -p 6389:6379 redis:7.0.0-alpine  redis-server`

+and from within a node, connect with `{:ok, pid} = Redix.start_link(host: "0.0.0.0", port: 6389)` and test `Redix.command(pid, ["ping"])` and receive `{:ok, "PONG"}`.
+Then `Redix.command(pid, ["set", "a", 1])` and `Redix.command(pid, ["get", "a"])`.
+Then test the [PubSub](https://hexdocs.pm/redix/Redix.PubSub.html#content).

+> Postgres with Listen/Notify.

 There is a module Api for performing dummy HTTP requests.
 It calls a Cache module.
+We put two options:

-The Cache module is a GenServer: it distributes the read/Write to te request data store, and monitors the nodes up/down to trigger Mnesia startup and Mnesia cluster update.
+- [master]: Cache is just a module that distributes the read/Write to the request data store.
+Mnesia is a GenServer: with Mnesia system event, it triggers Mnesia cluster startup and update.

-Two branches:

-- [master]: Mnesia is wrapped into a GenServer.
-We use Mnesia system events upt udpate the Mnesia cluster and start MNesia at node.

-- [mnesia-no-gs]: Mnesia is directly accessible.
-We use Erlang node monitoring to start  and update the MNesia cluster.
+- [mnesia-no-gs]: Cache is a GenServer that uses Erlang's node monitoring to triger Mnesia start and cluter update.
+Then the Mnesia module is just a wrapper.

 You can configure which store is used: the state of the Cache GenServer, Ets or Mnesia w/o disc persistance or CRDT.
 Set the `store: type` with `:mn` or `:ets` or `crdt` or `store: nil` (for the process state).
 Also set `disc_copy` to `:disc_copy` or `nil` if your want persistance on each node or not.

-EtsDb in just a module that wraps Ets, and Mnesia is or not a supervised GenServer since we want to handle network partition.
+EtsDb in just a module that wraps Ets, and Mnesia is/or not a supervised GenServer since we want to handle network partition.

 ## The stores